jaesparza/website/content/aviationmonitoringstation.md

 # Aviation monitoring station

 ## Disclamer
-* It is your own responsability to figure out if it is legal to build and operate a device like this in your country.
+* It is your own responsability to figure out if it is legal to build and operate a device like this in your country of residence.
 * This is not designed to be an instrument for aerial navigation.
 * This project has been developed only with didactic purposes in mind.